Skip to main content

 Items and/or Gear Mentioned in the Video

-The edc #everydaycarry #gear #worksharp #bigidesign and the Knife Court: Leatherman vs The People are the standout picks from this lineup.
+The Budget/Loaner and the Compact are the standout picks from this lineup.
 Both are solid choices with accessible Amazon pricing — click through the links above to check availability and current deals.

 Editor’s Insight